V0zmo/Frontend-Mentor-Challanges-Lists/README.md

-# Frontend Mentor Challanges Lists
+# Frontend Mentor Challenges Lists

-A lists of my solutions based on the challanges Frontend Mentor provided.
+A list of my solutions based on the challenges Frontend Mentor provided.

 ## Finished Projects